 After a leisurely morning chatting over hot-smoked salmon and a map of the Fundy coastline, I gathered quite a bit of information that makes Red Rock Adventure not your ordinary brick-and-mortar business.

 Red Rock Adventure is the result of a combined passion for the great outdoors.
-But more than just an outdoor adventure company, Red Rock ties together education WITH adventure to create unforgettable opportunities for folks to experience the Bay of Fundy and gorgeous Fundy coastline.
+But more than just an outdoor adventure company, Red Rock ties together education WITH adventure to create unforgettable opportunities for folks to experience the Bay of Fundy and the gorgeous Fundy coastline.

 Outdoor Education → Whether it’s through their sea kayaking trip or Zodiac boat tour, Red Rock Adventure always provides an interesting combo of historical, environmental, and cultural information to the adventure.